pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-build-env"></a> `--build-env`

-Sets environment variables to be used in the **build** phase by the build resources in the supply chain where some *build* specific behavior is set or changed
+Sets environment variables to be used in the **build** phase by the build resources in the supply chain where some **build** specific behavior is set or changed.

 <details><summary>Example</summary>